bieri2/bieri-et-al-2021/README.md

 # Impacts of large-scale soil moisture anomalies on the hydroclimate of South America
 ## DOI: 10.1175/JHM-D-20-0116.1

 This repository includes a suite of Jupyter notebooks used to complete analysis for Impacts of large-scale soil moisture anomalies on the hydroclimate of South America (Bieri et al. 2021).
-For details of the analysis, please see the publication.
+For details of the analysis, please see the publication, linked here: https://doi.org/10.1175/JHM-D-20-0116.1.

 There are four notebooks included in this repository.
 A brief decription of each is provided below.